 A guest post by Mona Schouten and photos by Martijn Schouten

-Diving in False Bay, Cape Town, South Africa
+Scuba Diving in Cape Town, South Africa

 False Bay is my home waters, as a dive master and a passionate free diver I found my fins in that bay!
 With most dive operators located in the historic naval town called Simon’s Town, the coastal drive to the shore dive location or the boat ride out to the dive site against the mountain leading to Cape point is an absolute dream!
 Sometimes it takes pinching myself more than once to realize that this is home.

 Cold water temperatures of 11 degrees (Celsius) in the winter that escalates up to a maximum of 19 degrees during summer months can turn this little bay into an underwater game reserve of its own!
 It is home to tiny crustaceans and critters from colorful anemones and lobsters to the guys running the top of the food chain, the Great white shark.
 You can also find 7 gill cow sharks and the latest visitors, port and starboard, the Orcas, who love to come and stir the whole eco-system out of place.

 Whether you are scuba certified or an avid snorkeler, Open water level one or Open water instructor, if you are up for it to brave the cold temperatures False Bay caters for anyone!
 In this blog post I am going to do a break down on the most popular dive sites in False Bay!

 False Bay Kelp Forest